edisanti/dsd/README.md

    	   ``set_property -dict { PACKAGE_PIN M18 IOSTANDARD LVCMOS33 } [get_ports { BTNU }];``

 ## Summary (10 points)
-> Conclude with a summary of the process itself – who was responsible for what components (preferably also shown by each person contributing to the github repository!), the timeline of work completed, any difficulties encountered and how they were solved, etc. (10 points of the Submission category)
->	* And of course, the code itself separated into appropriate .vhd and .xdc files.
-(50 points of the Submission category; based on the code working, code complexity, quantity/quality of modifications, etc.)
->	* This is a group assignment, and for the most part you are graded as a group.
-I reserve the right to modify single student grades for extenuating circumstances, such as a clear lack of participation from a group member.
-You are allowed to rely on the expertise of your group members in certain aspects of the project, but you should all have at least a cursory understanding of all aspects of your project.

 * To conclude, we created a game that was an expansion on Lab-6.
 Our game utilized lives and levels, both of which were shown on the Nexys A7-100T as well as a score counter that counted up to 3 before going back to 0, indicating a level up.
 When the user leveled up, the ball speed would increase.
 In addition to the score counter becoming zero and the level counter incrementing to 1, the user is also notified of a level change by the bat and ball both changing in color.
 An increase in level also causes an increase of speed.
 If the user gets to level 3, then a second ball will be added at a slower speed and the bat size will double.
 Both balls must remain in play, otherwise you will lose a life.
 Starting with five lives, once the user reaches 0, the bat will turn red as an indication that the game is now over, and the lives, level, and counter all reset.
 If the user wishes to quit the game in the middle of play, they may press BTNU to stop the game and have it reset for the next user.